 There is no shortage of information about ultraviolet rays (UV) and how prolonged, unprotected exposure to UV can lead to skin damage.
 It’s why we wear sunscreen when we’re in the sun for extended periods of time.
 Sunscreens offer various degrees of UV protection by filtering out or “blocking” the harmful, invisible UVA and UVB wavelengths of light.

 But did you know the same, serious approach to protecting your skin also applies to your eyes?
-Watch a short video about UV rays.

 UV protection is critical to eye health

 Eye exposure to ultraviolet rays can cause damage your eyes.
 Over time, UV can contribute to serious age-related eye conditions or diseases.
 That’s why wearing lenses with maximum UV protection is so very important.
 Because UV rays are always present outdoors—on sunny days, cloudy days and every day in between.

 Unlike sunscreen that you apply and reapply, eyeglass lenses and sunglasses can have ultraviolet protection built into the lens, or applied as a lens treatment.
 Remember, although UV is invisible to the human eye, it is always present.
 Your lenses, therefore, should always provide UV protection.